NDBCLUSTER storage engine can be

 The ClusterJ API and Data Object Model, for more

-MySQL Cluster NDB 7.3 and later also support applications written
+MySQL Cluster NDB 7.3 and later also supports applications written

 includes adapters for direct access to the